Affordable Rental Housing Programs

 - The Weinberg Court (62 units)

-An additional project was privately held, but financed through Low Income Housing Tax Credits (LIHTC), issued by the State and federal governments:
+An additional project was privately held, but financed through LIHTC, issued by the State and federal governments:

 - Kaiāulu O Kupuohi (89 units)